Driving without insurance: what are the penalties?

 - Have your car seized – the police have the power to seize an uninsured vehicle.
 The car could be destroyed if you don’t buy or provide proof of adequate insurance within seven working days of receiving the notice letter to reclaim your vehicle.

-- Get points on your licence – driving without car insurance can land you with six penalty points on your licence.
+- Get points on your licence – driving without car insurance can land you with six to eight penalty points on your licence.
 These points stay on your driving record for four years.

 - Receive a driving ban – if the case goes to court, you could be disqualified from driving.
-The court will decide how long the ban lasts but repeat offenders who are disqualified from driving for more than 56 days will need to apply for a new licence and may need to retake their test.
+The court will decide how long the ban lasts.
+Repeat offenders who are disqualified from driving for more than 56 days will need to apply for a new licence and may need to retake their test.

-It’s also worth noting that getting caught without car insurance will impact the cost of future premiums you take out.
+It’s also worth noting that getting caught without car insurance will impact the cost of future insurance premiums.

-If you are in Northern Ireland, different rules apply see nidirect
+If you’re in Northern Ireland, different rules apply.
+Find out more at nidirect.

 What is the maximum fine for driving without insurance?